Learning of Time-Frequency Attention Mechanism for Automatic Modulation Recognition: Abstract

 \section{Abstract}

-Recent learning-based image classification and speech recognition approaches make extensive use of attention mechanisms to achieve state-of-the-art recognition power, which demonstrates the effectiveness of attention mechanisms.
-Motivated by the fact that the frequency and time information of modulated radio signals are crucial for modulation mode recognition, this paper proposes a frequency-time attention mechanism for a convolutional neural network (CNN)-based modulation recognition framework.
-The proposed frequency-time attention module is designed to learn which channel, frequency and time information is more meaningful in CNN for modulation recognition.
-We analyze the effectiveness of the proposed frequency-time attention mechanism and compare the proposed method with two existing learning-based methods.
-Experiments on an open-source modulation recognition dataset show that the recognition performance of the proposed framework is better than those of the framework without frequency-time attention and existing learning-based methods.
+Recently, deep learning-based image classification and speech recognition approaches have made extensive use of attention mechanisms to achieve state-of-the-art recognition, which demonstrates the effectiveness of attention mechanisms.
+Motivated by the fact that the frequency and time information of modulated radio signals are crucial for modulation recognition, this paper proposes a time-frequency attention mechanism for convolutional neural network (CNN)-based automatic modulation recognition.
+The proposed time-frequency attention mechanism is designed to learn which channel, frequency and time information is more meaningful in CNN for modulation recognition.
+We analyze the effectiveness of the proposed attention mechanism and evaluate the performance of the proposed models.
+Experiment results show that the proposed methods outperform existing learning-based methods and attention mechanisms.